 Deaths have been reported from overdose with amantadine hydrochloride.
 The lowest reported acute lethal dose was 1 gram.
 Acute toxicity may be attributable to the anticholinergic effects of amantadine.
 Drug overdose has resulted in cardiac, respiratory, renal or central nervous system toxicity.
 Cardiac dysfunction includes arrhythmia, tachycardia and hypertension (see OVERDOSAGE).

-Deaths due to drug accumulation (overdosage) have been reported in patients with renal impairment, who were prescribed higher than recommended doses of Amantadine Hydrochloride Capsules, USP for their level of renal function (see DOSAGE AND ADMINISTRATION; Dosage of Impaired Renal Function and OVERDOSAGE).
+Deaths due to drug accumulation (overdosage) have been reported in patients with renal impairment, who were prescribed higher than recommended doses of amantadine hydrochloride for their level of renal function (see DOSAGE AND ADMINISTRATION: Dosage for Impaired Renal Function and OVERDOSAGE).

-Patients receiving Amantadine Hydrochloride Tablets who note central nervous system effects or blurring of vision should be cautioned against driving or working in situations where alertness and adequate motor coordination are important.
+increased seizure activity.
+Patients receiving amantadine hydrochloride tablets who note central nervous system effects or blurring of vision should be cautioned against driving or working in situations where alertness and adequate motor coordination are important.

 Sporadic cases of possible Neuroleptic Malignant Syndrome (NMS) have been reported in association with dose reduction or withdrawal of amantadine hydrochloride therapy.
 Therefore, patients should be observed carefully when the dosage of amantadine hydrochloride is reduced abruptly or discontinued, especially if the patient is receiving neuroleptics.